shajenM/BerkeleyCapstoneProject/README.md

 ### Executive Summary
-Logistic Rgeression is the best model suitable for this problem and takes less time to train compared to other models.
-Trasposration Expense, number of children and weight are major factors in absenteeism.
+Logistic Regression is the best model suitable for this problem and takes less time to train compared to other models.
+Trasportation Expense, number of children and weight are major contributers in absenteeism.